Preparing for Your Military Retirement

 If you plan to work after you leave the military, take time to consider the types of jobs that appeal to you.
 What skills honed during your military service would translate well to a civilian workplace?

 Keep in mind, the sooner you begin your search, the better.
-In fact, a study conducted by the U.S. Chamber of Commerce Foundation Hiring Our Heroes found that servicemembers who started their job searches more than 6 months before separation were twice as likely to land a job before leaving the service as those who waited.
-Some things that may help include attending job fairs, visiting American Job Centers (AJC) and checking into Hiring Our Heroes’ resources and services .
+Some things that may help include attending job fairs, visiting American Job Centers (AJC) and checking into Hiring Our Heroes’ resources and services.
 You can also use Military One Source up to a year after your transition.

 Note: One of the things many lenders look at when considering loan applications is whether the applicant has had continuous employment for more than 12 months prior to applying.